-&lt;sup>6 Under the Wisconsin Statutes, cities of the first, second, and third class may exercise specified extraterritorial platting and planning authority within three miles of their boundary, and cities of the fourth class and villages may exercise extraterritorial authority within 1.5 miles of their boundary.
+Under the Wisconsin Statutes, cities of the first, second, and third class may exercise specified extraterritorial platting and planning authority within three miles of their boundary, and cities of the fourth class and villages may exercise extraterritorial authority within 1.5 miles of their boundary.
 Cities and villages may also adopt extraterritorial zoning regulations if such regulations are approved by a joint committee composed of representatives of the city or village and the affected town.
 Extraterritorial zoning is uncommon within the Region.

-&lt;sup>7 Towns regulated under a general County zoning ordinance share primary zoning authority with the County.
-General County zoning ordinances are in effect in the towns shown in green on Map B.15.
+Towns regulated under a general County zoning ordinance share primary zoning authority with the County.
+General County zoning ordinances are in effect in the towns shown in blue on Map B.15.

 Many of the Region's communities used a design year of 2035 to be consistent with the fifth generation regional land use and transportation plans.
+Community comprehensive plans call for significantly more housing units (1,052,000 compared to 864,00) and jobs (2,091,000 compared to 1,327,000) than reasonably expected under the 2035 regional land use plan.